-The 2021-2022 California Healthy Kids Survey, conducted among district 5th and 7th graders showed 52% of the students reported feeling safe or very safe at school which is a 20% decrease from last year.
-The same survey also showed that 55% of the students reported high levels of caring relationships with a teacher or other adult at their school which is a 15% decrease from the previous year.
-45.5% of students surveyed have experienced or experiencing sadness/hopelessness which is a 30% increase.
+The 2022-2023 California Healthy Kids Survey, conducted among district 5th and 7th graders showed 62% of the students reported feeling safe or very safe at school which is a 10% increase from last year.
+The same survey also showed that 63% of the students reported high levels of caring relationships with a teacher or other adult at their school which is an 8% increase from the previous year.
+35% of students surveyed have experienced or experiencing sadness/hopelessness which is a 11% increase.
 Each of these are key indicators of school safety.

-A review of student discipline and school safety for the past school year is as follows: School suspension and expulsion data for the end of the 2021-2022 year showed that we had a 8% suspension rate which is a 7.92% increase, and continued a 0% expulsion rate for the school year.
+A review of student discipline and school safety for the past school year is as follows: School suspension and expulsion data for the end of the 2022-2023 year showed that we had an 7.3% suspension rate which is a 2.6% decrease from the previous year, and continued a 0% expulsion rate for the school year.
 The District continues to identify and implement specific protocols and procedures to increase the level of safety and security on both campuses.
 Jamestown School continues the employment of a canine detection company that conducts random visitations in which the dogs alert to any detection of drugs, alcohol, and/or gunpowder and has been very successful in deterring illegal substance possession.
-In addition, the use of an updated security system at Jamestown Elementary with clearer imaging and greater coverage has been very beneficial in both deterring and identifying safety concerns.
-Overall disciplinary referrals remained at a similar rate of 6%, however there was a significant increase of students requiring counseling support and identified as Tier III At Risk.
-In 2021-2022 170 students received counseling support and 30 % of the student population were considered Tier III.
+In addition, the use of an updated security system at Jamestown Elementary with clearer imaging and greater coverage as well as the installation of vape detectors in the upper grade restrooms have been very beneficial in both deterring and identifying safety concerns.
+Overall disciplinary referrals increased with over 30 % of the student population identified as high-risk needing Tier III mental health services support.
 Continued support in regulation and positive behavior support was a priority along with increasing wrap around service support for students and families.
-The District continues to employ a Behavior and Attendance Support Assistant as well as two on-site school counselors, to assist with building positive relationships, fostering connectedness, facilitating peer mediation, the teaching of social skills curriculum, supporting the implementation of MTSS and Trauma Informed practices along with reducing chronic absenteeism rates.
+The District continues to employ a Behavior and Attendance Support Assistant as well as two on-site school counselors and a part time contracted mental health clinician, to assist with building positive relationships, fostering connectedness, facilitating peer mediation, the teaching of social skills curriculum, supporting the implementation of MTSS and Trauma Informed practices along with reducing chronic absenteeism rates.
 Bullying prevention education and presentations are given to all grade levels on a regular six-week rotation.
 Outside agencies are contracted to provide age-appropriate sexual harassment and suicide prevention education and training to students.
-A site assessment of both campuses found facilities to be in good repair for the 2021-2022 school year, with a FIT score of 96.33% at JES and 95.53% at Chinese Camp.
-Administration will continue to regularly review and hold practice safety drills including lockdown procedures on both campuses within the guidelines of health and safety protocols, and will provide all employees with the necessary mandatory safety trainings.
+A site assessment of both campuses found facilities to be in good repair for the 2022-2023 school year, with a FIT score of 91.67% (GOOD rating) at JES and 84.82% (FAIR) at Chinese Camp.
+Chinese Camp's reduced rating was due to the need for a fire alarm upgrade which has since been completed by the start of the 23-24 school year.
+Administration will continue to regularly review and hold practice safety drills including lockdown procedures on both campuses within the guidelines of health and safety protocols, and will provide all employees with the necessary mandatory safety trainings including threat assessment protocols.
+Identified staff have been trained in the use of Epi-pen and Narcan protocols.
 In response to COVID-19, and other possible health and safety areas, the District continues to provide sufficient Personal Protective Equipment, monitor and maintain ventilation with the use of MERV-13 filters and classroom air purifiers.
 The District has developed a COVID Prevention Program Plan and a COVID Safety Plan that is in compliance with the American Rescue Plan that are located on our district website and follows all requirements as directed by CDPH and CalOSHA.